-Contents 2
+Contents2

-Foreword from Chairs 3
+Foreword

-1.Introduction 4
+1.Background4

-1.1.Purpose of the Strategic Framework 4
+1.1.Who we are4

-1.2.How everyone in the Scottish Borders can 'Play their Part' 5
+1.2.Purpose of the Health and Social Care Strategic Framework4

-1.3.Who we are 5
+1.3.What we have learnt from the last Strategic Commissioning Plan5

-1.4.What we have learnt from the last Strategic Commissioning Plan 6
+1.4.Services that are delegated to the Health and Social Care Partnership and Integration Joint Board6

-2. How we have developed the Health and Social Care Strategic Framework 8
+2. How we have developed the Health and Social Care Strategic Framework7

-2.1.Social determinants of health and wellbeing 8
+2.1.Social determinants of health7

-2.2.Challenges we currently face 8
+2.2.Challenges we currently face7

-2.3.Health and Wellbeing outcomes 9
+2.3.Health and Wellbeing outcomes8

-2.4.Needs of our Communities 10
+2.4.Needs of our Communities9

-2.5.Listening to our communities 11
+2.5.Listening to our communities10

-3.Our Strategic Framework 13
+3.Our Strategic Framework12

-3.1.Our Mission, Vision and Intended Outcomes 13
+3.1.
+Our Mission, Vision and Intended Outcomes12

-3.2.Our Objectives and Ways of Working 14
+3.2.Our Objectives and Ways of Working13

-3.3.Bringing the Strategic Framework to life 16
+3.3.Bringing the Strategic Framework to life14

-Appendices 23
+Appendices

-Appendix 1 - Health and Social Care Partnership services 23
+Appendix 1 - Equalities

-Appendix 2 - Environmental assessment 24
+Appendix 2 - Environmental assessment

-Foreword from Chairs
+Foreword